JodyMurray/PetFriends/README.md

 ### **PawFeed**

-The PawFeed consist of posts from users that you follow.
+The PawFeed consists of posts from users that you follow.

 ![screenshot](documentation/features/PawFeed.png)

 ### **Saved**

-The saved page consists of posts you have specifically saved.
+The saved page consists of posts the user has specifically saved for future viewing.

 ![screenshot](documentation/features/Saved.png)